 Academic penalties incurred for a full academic year are applied at the end of the following spring term.
 Students who are suspended or dismissed and who are enrolled in courses when the penalty is applied may complete their in progress courses.
-However, any courses that these students have enrolled in future terms will be dropped.
+However, any courses in which these students have enrolled for future terms will be dropped.